sathvika138/phpmyadmin_project/README.md

 Usually phpmyadmin is bundled with xampp, so there is no need for installing it seperately.
 Open the browser and type in http://localhost/phpmyadmin.

+**OBJECTIVES**:
+Functional Testing: Verify features like database creation, inserting data and user privilage management.
+UI/UX Testing: Testing if the interface, usability and responsiveness is working as expected.
+Performance Testing: Analyse performance under load and any complex queries.
+Dtabase Integrety Testing: Verify the integrety of the data is managed.
+Security Testing: Ensuring the privacy of the data, unauthorised access is maintained.

 Testcase ID: FP001